Jazz Chisholm Player Props: Marlins vs. Red Sox

-After hitting .257 with a double, two home runs, four walks and six RBI in his past 10 games, Jazz Chisholm and the Miami Marlins take on the Boston Red Sox (who will start Kaleb Ort) at 7:10 PM ET on Wednesday.
+The Miami Marlins, including Jazz Chisholm and his .526 slugging percentage over his past 10 games, battle starting pitcher Brayan Bello and the Boston Red Sox at Fenway Park, Thursday at 6:10 PM ET.

-In his previous game, he collected three RBI (going 3-for-4 with a double) against the Red Sox.
+In his previous game, he notched a home run while going 1-for-4 against the Red Sox.

 Jazz Chisholm Game Info & Props vs. the Red Sox